Stanley00011/Reimagining-African-Cities-Predictive-Analytics-for-Sustainable-Urban-Growth/README.md

 ![image](https://github.com/user-attachments/assets/c46c1be1-2a3d-4988-bf1e-95e4162833a0)

-Feature Selection: Selected key features such as population density and renewable energy percentage for modeling.
+Feature Selection: Selected key features such as population density and renewable energy percentage for modelling.

 Linear Regression Model: Trained a linear regression model to predict energy consumption.